ganrmit/fullstackopen2020/README.md

 My solutions to the [Full Stack Open](https://fullstackopen.com/en/) course at the University of Helsinki.
 Accompanied by notes for things I found surprising or useful to remember.
 This is not always the cleanest code and was made for my own learning. **Projects are labelled after the chapter they were started (not when finished)**

+I transitioned to Full Stack 2021 in exercise 8a.
+So far I cannot see any differences between 2020 and 2021 but this repo may not be ideal to learn from.

 ## 1. Introduction to React
 - [NVM](https://github.com/nvm-sh/nvm) Node version Manager, useful for getting specific versions of node and npm.
 - `npx create-react-app part1` create an app